camrail/camrco/content/projects/tfactor-xero/index.md

 ---
 title: Xero SyncIO
-date: 2020-07-18
+date: 2019-11-15
-description: 'Xero sync for invoice financing'
+description: 'Xero sync for invoice financing.'
 ---
 Invoice financing companies operate by lending against the collateral of their client's invoices.
 This means that they need true and accurate descriptions of their client's position, which is historically